Seven (South Korean singer): Relationship and marriage

 In September 2016, news outlet Sports Chosen reported that Seven and actress Lee Da-hae had been dating for over a year.
-On March 20, 2023, Lee announced on her social media accounts, that they will be holding their wedding ceremony on May 6.
+On March 20, 2023, Seven announced their engagement on her social media accounts.
+They married in a private ceremony on May 6, 2023, at Hotel Shilla in Seoul.

 Military discipline case

 In July 2013, Seven, alongside singer Sangchu of Mighty Mouth, was found guilty of visiting a massage parlor that provides sexual services while he was on military leave to perform at a concert that June.
 While South Korea’s Ministry of National Defense concluded that Seven and Sangchu did not seek illegal services at the massage parlors, it sentenced them to 10 days in military jail for violating military regulations.
 According to Seven, who spoke about the incident in 2016, he was only charged with leaving the military camp without permission.